MateuszJ17/Pasta/README.md

 <p>Then you can insert selected row back into system pasteboard simply by clicking it.
 You can also remove individual items, or clear the whole list. <b>Pasta stores up to 10 items.
 After that oldest item will be replaced with the newly copied one!</b></p>

 # How to create executable
 <p>After cloning the repo, open it in Xcode.
-After that go to Product > Archive >D istribute app and select the 'Copy app' option.</p>
+After that go to Product > Archive > Distribute app and select the 'Copy app' option.</p>
 <img width="754" alt="obraz" src="https://user-images.githubusercontent.com/23579349/182027825-8b498805-70f9-4458-8303-bf9f88654ffb.png">
 <p>Then select the location and click 'Export'.
 The application should be there.
 After doing this you can simply drag and drop it into your system 'Applications' directory.</p>